top of page

 In this article, we’ll break down the key signs your employer is undervaluing your termination entitlement—and what you can do about it.

-1. The Offer Only Includes Minimum ESA Requirements
+1. The Offer Only Includes Minimum Statutory Entitlements

 2. You Were Asked to Sign Immediately

-High-pressure tactics—like giving you only 24–48 hours to sign—are a red flag.
+High-pressure tactics, such as giving you only 24–48 hours to sign, are a red flag.
 Employers know that rushed employees are less likely to negotiate.

-Tip: You have the right to request additional time to review and consult outside resources.
+Tip: You have the right to request additional time to review your severance package.

 3. The Package Ignores Bonus, Commissions, or Benefits